PennyLaneAI/pennylane/doc/development/plugins.rst

     circuit()

 This execute method works in tandem with the optional ``Device.preprocss``, described below in more detail.
-Preprocessing turns generic circuits into ones supported by the device or errors out.
+Preprocessing turns generic circuits into ones supported by the device, or raises an error if the circuit is invalid.
 Execution then turns those supported circuits into numerical results.

-In a more minimal example, for any initial batch and config, we expect to be able to do:
+In a more minimal example, for any initial batch of quantum tapes and a config object, we expect to be able to do:

 .. code-block:: python

     transform_program, execution_config = dev.preprocess(initial_config)
-    batch, fn = transform_program(initial_batch)
+    circuit_batch, fn = transform_program(initial_circuit_batch)
-    fn(dev.execute(batch, execution_config))
+    fn(dev.execute(circuit_batch, execution_config))

 Shots